Hill’s Prescription Diet W/D Canine canned dog food is not rated due to its intentional therapeutic design.

 For this reason, we do not consider corn a preferred component in any dog food.

-The fourth ingredient is chicken.
+The fourth item is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.